chedonat/OncoPhase/README.md

 # OncoPhase
-OncoPhase: Quantification of somatic mutation cellular prevalence using phase information
+OncoPhase: Quantification of somatic mutation cellular prevalence using phase information.
 Developed in the Ovarian Cancer Cell Laboratory, University of Oxford.

 This package offers a direct method to quantify the cellular